NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 #### Step 2: download the python files

->These instructions install the python file btwifiset.py in usr/local/ in a directory called btwifiset.
-You can install it anywhere else if you prefer - simply modify the "ExecStart" line in the btwifiset.service file (see **Step 6**) to use the location where you install the btwifiset.py file.
+>These instructions create the directory btwifiset in usr/local/ and copies the necessary files into it.
+You can pick a different directory, but in this case modify the "ExecStart" line in the btwifiset.service file (see **Step 6**) to use the location where you install the btwifiset.py file.

 1. Navigate to /usr/local directory, create a directory named **btwifiset**, then navigate there:
 ```